GallowayLabMIT/protocols/docs/recipes/tc/pei.rst

 3. While stirring, slowly add HCl to dissolve the PEI and achieve a final pH of 7.0.

    - PEI will not dissolve well in a basic solution, so slowly add acid to facilitate this process.
    - Add acid a few drops at a time to not overshoot.
-Total acid required is ~1 mL of 2.5M HCl.
+For a 500 mL batch of PEI (made 5/29/25), MC used ~800 uL of 4 N HCl.
    - After each addition, wait several minutes for the solution to stabilize.
 After pH 7.0 is reached, wait an extra 10 min to ensure the pH has not drifted.

 4. In a BSC, filter sterilize the PEI solution through a 0.22 µm filter (the 500 mL ones are appropriate).